dimaa21/php-shop/README.md

 - **OOP**: We employ an object-oriented approach to create models, controllers, and other components, simplifying the application's structure and extensibility.

-## Key Features

-- Browse and search for products in the online store.
-- Add products to the shopping cart and proceed with order checkout.
-- Administrator capabilities: add, remove, and edit products.

-## Contribution

-Contributions to the project are welcome, whether it's bug fixes, feature enhancements, or new functionality.
-Please create pull requests for discussion and merging your code into the project's main branch.

-## License

-This project is distributed under the [MIT License](LICENSE), allowing you to freely use and modify the code within the terms of the license.

 <img src="screencapture.png">